 Cervical Cancer Facts and Stats

 Cervical cancer was once a leading cause of cancer death for women in the United States.
-Between 1955 and 1992, however, both incidence and mortality rates declined dramatically due to the introduction and implementation of Pap test screening.
-Currently, cancer of the uterine cervix ranks 3rd in frequency for both diagnosis and cause of death among the gynecologic cancers1 and 14th for all cancers affecting U.S. women.2 Most invasive cervical cancers are
+Currently, it ranks 3rd in frequency for both diagnosis and cause of death among the gynecologic cancers1 and 14th for all cancers affecting U.S. women.2 Between 1955 and 1992, both incidence and mortality rates declined dramatically due to the introduction and implementation of Pap test screening.
+Most invasive cervical cancers are

 found in women who have